O-Deka-K/MagazinePatcher/README.md

 This is a continuation of MagazinePatcher by devyndamonster, since Devyn has retired from H3VR.
 It's meant to replace the original MagazinePatcher entirely.
 The code has been updated from Deli to Stratum, which fixes the bug where the TNH lobby gets stuck on "Caching Items".

-**Disable the original MagazinePatcher** and install this one instead.
-You don't need the original.
-Running both at the same time will cause problems.
+This mod now has a patcher that **disables the original MagazinePatcher** if you have it installed.
+It renames the DLL and manifest with the extension .bak.
+You can disable or uninstall the original MagazinePatcher in r2modman if you like.

-Yes, you _can_ copy **CachedCompatibleMags.json** from the original version if you want.
+Yes, you _can_ use **CachedCompatibleMags.json** from the original version if you want.

 ## Why should you use MagazinePatcher?
 - It allows modded weapons to spawn with magazines